OpenFreeEnergy/IndustryBenchmarks2024/industry_benchmarks/input_structures/prepared_structures/charge_annihilation_set/egfr/PREPARATION_DETAILS.md

 1. Protein structure was prepared following the maestro instructions: https://github.com/OpenFreeEnergy/IndustryBenchmarks2024/pull/89.
-Afterward NMA cappings were converted to NME.
 2.The structure did not contain any cofactors and no non-natural amino acids were found, therefore no modifications.
 3. Ligands were reduced to the used ligands in: 10.1021/ja512751q;structures were left unchanged left unchanged, no conformational states were detected, but protonations changes